-2. Serious pollution and flood-risk concerns: high likelihood of catastrophic environmental damage
+3. Serious environment contamination and pollution and flood-risk concerns: high likelihood of catastrophic environmental damage

+The site lies within a known floodplain and is regularly affected by significant flood events.
+Recent winters have seen repeated flooding, including water reaching the site boundary.

+- The site sits on ground with known instability, and is prone to flooding with a high water table.

+- The proposal includes a surface water and treated sewage outfall pipe running directly into the River Loddon.
+This is a nature reserve, not an industrial drain.

-- The site lies within a known floodplain and is regularly affected by significant flood events.
-Recent winters have seen repeated flooding, including water reaching the site boundary. - WBC reports following the 2014 flood stated that the site was erwater, and anecdotal reports of interior flooding.
-Similar water levels were observed in 2024. - Storing diesel, kerosene and other hydrocarbons in this location presents an unacceptable contamination risk to: - The Old River Loddon - Canberra Lake and the country park lakes - The River Thames downstream - Local soil and groundwater - If a spill or tank failure occurred during flooding, containment would be impossible.
-Fuel would spread rapidly through saturated ground and watercourses, causing long-term, potentially irreversible ecological damage. - Given climate change and the increasing frequency and intensity of flooding, the risk cannot be considered manageable or worth taking.
+- Any fuel leakage or runoff inevitable over time will contaminate the river and adjoining lakes, with devastating ecological consequences.
+Storing diesel, kerosene and other hydrocarbons in this location presents an unacceptable contamination risk to:

+The Old River Loddon Canberra Lake and the country park lakes

+The River Thames downstream

+Local soil and groundwater

+If a spill or tank failure occurred during flooding, containment would be impossible.
+Fuel would spread rapidly through saturated ground and watercourses, causing long-term, potentially irreversible ecological damage.

+Given climate change and the increasing frequency and intensity of flooding, the risk cannot be considered manageable or worth taking.

-3. Public health and safety risks
+4. Public health and safety risks

 Publicised cases of fuel leaks from storage tanks (most notably Bramley, Surrey) have demonstrated the public health risks and resulting consequences, including but not limited to contaminated water, underground explosion risk and fumes, all of which negatively impacted life for residents and local businesses.
-These risks would be ever present with fuel storage depot operations and not ones which should be taken in Charvil and Twyford.
+These risks would be ever present with fuel storage depot operations and not ones which should be taken in a residential and nature reserve environment such as Charvil and Twyford.